Welcome Home

 Emergent Strategy

-Fly Ranch has been and will be shaped by the 600 people who participated in a 20 year acquisition process, 800 LAGI participants, and 2,000 Fly Stewards.
+Fly Ranch has been and will be shaped by the 600 people who supported the 20 year acquisition process, 800 LAGI participants, and 2,000 Fly Stewards.
+Fly Ranch is the sum total of these participants contributions.
 Anyone can propose, organize, and manage a project.
-Fly Ranch is the sum total of participants contributions.
 Projects tend to focus on the land, art, healing, transformation, regeneration, education, a thriving ecosystem, and a permanent home for Burning Man.
+As an agricultural site, we produce public benefits and regenerative systems for food, water, power, shelter, waste, soil, and air.

 Visit Fly Ranch